June 2 – June 8, 2025

 July 2, 2025

-Water column profiles were conducted at eight locations in the Providence and Seekonk River estuaries on July 2, 2025 using a Seabird Electronics profiler.
-In the five days leading up to the survey, 0.02 inches of precipitation were recorded at T.F.
+Water column profiles were conducted at eight locations in the Providence and Seekonk River estuaries on July 30, 2025 using a Seabird Electronics profiler.
+In the five days leading up to the survey, 1.91 inches of precipitation were recorded at T.F.
 Green.
-Water column stratification varied between the sites this week from well-mixed at Point Street Bridge and Pawtuxet Cove to moderately stratified at India Point Park and Phillipsdale Landing.
+Water column stratification varied between the sites this week from weakly stratified to moderately stratified.

-Dissolved oxygen (DO) conditions were below the hypoxia threshold (2.9 mg/L) in the middle and lower portion of the water column at Edgewood Yacht Club and India Point Park, and in all portions (upper, middle, and lower) of the water column at Point Street Bridge and Phillipsdale Landing.
-The highest fluorescence readings for the week were measured around 1 meter below the surface at Pawtuxet Cove.
+Dissolved oxygen (DO) conditions were below the hypoxia threshold (2.9 mg/L) in the middle portion of the water column at Pomham Rocks, in the middle and lower portions of the water column at India Point Park, Edgewood Yacht Club, Pawtuxet Cove, and Phillipsdale Landing, and in all portions of the water column at Point Street Bridge.
+The highest fluorescence readings for the week were measured around 1 meter below the surface at Phillipsdale Landing.

-Water clarity was measured at eight locations in the Providence River and Seekonk River estuaries on July 8, 2025.
-In the five days prior to the survey, 0.55 inches of precipitation were recorded at TF Green.
-Secchi depth averaged 2.3 meters.
-The lowest clarity this week (1.3 meters) was measured at Phillipsdale Landing, while the greatest clarity (3.7 meters) was measured at Conimicut Point.
-There was a general north-to-south trend of increasing water clarity among the sites this week.
-Overall, water clarity remained approximately the same from the previous measurements (data collected July 2, 2025).
+Water clarity was measured at eight locations in the Providence River and Seekonk River estuaries on July 30, 2025.
+In the five days prior to the survey, 1.91 inches of precipitation were recorded at TF Green.
+Secchi depth averaged 2.2 meters.
+The lowest clarity this week (1.5 meters) was measured at Phillipsdale Landing and Pawtuxet Cove, while the greatest clarity (3.7 meters) was measured at Point Street Bridge.
+There was no clear north-to-south gradient in water clarity among the sites this week.
+Overall, water clarity remained approximately the same from the previous measurements (data collected July 23, 2025).

 Scroll to Top